hmteditors/hmt20-team11/Presentation.md

 ---
 ### Next Steps

-- Look at the relationships between the other gods in their various battles
+- Look at the characterizations of the other gods in their respective battles

-- Compare the allegorical and etymological elements of the explanations
+- Look at the allegorical and etymological elements of the explanations

-- A Homer Multitext would allow for considerable breadth and depth in studying allegorical and etymological traditions
+- Look at other manuscripts in the Homer Multitext project that would allow for greater breadth and depth in studying allegorical and etymological traditions